Deep transfer learning for image classification: a survey: Best Practice Categorization

+In this scenario, negative transfer is a concern as it is much more difficult to improve performance using transfer learning.
+Care must be taken when selecting transfer learning protocols, and self-training on only the target dataset should be considered.

-\paragraph{Larger, less similar target datasets} Pretraining weights may not improve performance and negative transfer is more likely in this scenario, so care needs to be taken.
-When fine-tuning a higher learning rate, momentum and training for longer before decaying the learning rate should be used.
-This is to attempt to move weights out of the flat basin of the loss landscape, that is created when using pretrained weights, and further away from their pretrained values \cite{neyshabur2020being, liu2019towards}.
+If transferring straight from a less related source dataset a higher learning rate, momentum and training for longer before decaying the learning rate should be used when fine-tuning \citep{li2020rethinking,plested2021rethinking}.
+This is to attempt to move weights out of the flat basin of the loss landscape that is created when using pretrained weights, and further away from their sub-optimal pretrained values \citep{neyshabur2020being, liu2019towards}.

 Recent regularization techniques like L2-SP, DELTA, BSS, stochastic normalization, etc. should not be used in this case as weights should be allowed to move freely away from their pretrained values based on the larger target dataset.
-Reinitializing more layers of weights could also be attempted in order to take advantage of the more general lower layers, while allowing the more task specific higher layers to train from random initialization \cite{yosinski2014transferable, plested2021non, abnar2021exploring}.
+Pretraining fewer layers of weights could also be attempted in order to take advantage of the more general lower layers, while allowing the more task specific higher layers to train from random initialization \citep{yosinski2014transferable, plested2021rethinking}.
+Alternatively fine-tuning higher layers at a higher learning rate than lower layers could take advantage of the fact that lower layers are likely to be more general and need changing less than the task specific higher layers.

+Finally, a global ensemble created from models fine-tuned from different pretrained starting points should be considered \cite{sadrtdinov2023stay}.